SEAlab-unige/ProtectIT_Unige/README.md

-# 🔐 ProtectIT_Unige: Efficient Traffic Classification on Resource-Constrained Devices
+# 🔐 HW-NAS for Encrypted Traffic Classification on Resource-Constrained Devices

 This repository provides a complete pipeline for session-based traffic classification, combining custom packet preprocessing with Neural Architecture Search (NAS) under hardware constraints.